radius-project/radius/docs/contributing/contributing-releases/README.md

    git checkout -b <USERNAME>/<BRANCHNAME>
    ```

 1. Cherry-pick the `version.json` changes from the previous steps in this PR.
 This will ensure that the version changes are included in the release branch ([Example](https://github.com/radius-project/bicep/pull/704/files)).
-You can get the commit hash by running `git log --oneline` in the main branch.
+You can get the commit hash by running `git log --oneline` in the bicep-extensibility branch.
 PLEASE USE `-x` HERE TO ENSURE VERSION HISTORY IS PRESERVED.
    ```
    git cherry-pick -x <COMMIT HASH>
    ```